rlaanen/uwbtrajectorypatterns/README.md

-# UWB Trajectory Pattern Mining
+# Automated classification of pre-defined movement patterns: A comparison between GNSS and UWB

-In this repository, we explore the charactristics of the UWB location trajectory data.
-The data is collected using the Pozyx Creator kit (https://www.pozyx.io/).
-The entire pipline, including experiment design, data collection, data preprocessing and data analysis is covered in this repository.
+In this repository, we exlore the characteristics of both a GNSS and UWB localisation system in correctly classifying pre-defined movement patterns.
+The automated framework, including experiment design, data collection, data pre-processing and data analyis is covered in this repository.

+Disclaimer: this repository is currently under development.